ttran569/OverTheWire_Wargames/Bandit/Bandit-04.md

 # Bandit 4
-Bandit 4 command to login to ssh with username: bandit4 and port 2220 ->
+Bandit 4 command to login to ssh with username: bandit4, password: <from Bandit 3>, and port 2220 ->

 **ssh -l bandit4 -p 2220 bandit.labs.overthewire.org**